Olin Corp. (OLN) vs. Its Peers: A Comparison - News Heater

 Many brokerage firms have already submitted their reports for OLN stocks, with Citigroup repeating the rating for OLN by listing it as a “Buy.”
 The predicted price for OLN in the upcoming period, according to Citigroup is $50 based on the research report published on November 13, 2023 of the current year 2023.

-Volatility was left at 2.30%, however, over the last 30 days, the volatility rate increased by 1.66%, as shares surge +9.85% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.00% lower at present.
+Volatility was left at 2.36%, however, over the last 30 days, the volatility rate increased by 2.98%, as shares surge +13.83% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +7.27% upper at present.

 Insider Trading